-Further to this declaration, l, Dr Jeannette Young, Chief Health Officer, reasonably believe it is necessary to give the following direction pursuant to the powers under s 362B of the Public Health Act 2005 to assist in containing, or to respond to, the spread of COVID-19 within the community.
+Further to this declaration, l, Dr John Gerrard, Chief Health Officer, reasonably believe it is necessary to give the following direction pursuant to the powers under s 362B of the Public Health Act 2005 to assist in containing, or to respond to, the spread of COVID-19 within the community.

-This Direction affects everyone entering Queensland from another place in Australia or from a safe travel zone country (New Zealand) on a quarantine free flight.
+This Direction affects everyone entering Queensland from another place in Australia or from a safe travel zone country on a quarantine free flight.

 Separately from the requirements under Public Health Directions, under sections 362G and 362H of the Public Health Act 2005, a person may be given a direction by an emergency officer (public health) to stay at or in a particular place for up to 14 days if the emergency officer believes it is reasonably necessary to assist in containing, or to respond to, the spread of COVID-19 in the community.

-This Public Health Direction may be referred to as the Queensland Travel Declaration Direction (No.4).
+This Public Health Direction may be referred to as the Queensland Travel Declaration Direction (No.6).

-This Direction applies from 5.00pm on 15 July 2021 until the end of the declared public health emergency, unless revoked or replaced.
+This Direction applies from 1:00am AEST 18 December 2021 until the end of the declared public health emergency, unless revoked or replaced.

 PART 1 – DIRECTION – QUEENSLAND TRAVEL DECLARATION

 This part applies to a person entering Queensland:

 from an Australian State or Territory; or